Localization

 You can export translation files from Userflow to let translators without Userflow access translate for you.

 To export, click the Export button on the Localization tab under a flow.
-Once you receive the translation files back from your translators, you can import them through the Import button on the same page.
+Once you receive the translation files back from your translator, you can import them through the Import button on the same page.

 We support the following formats: